 Cerne Giant given new lease of life

-A team of volunteers has started to rechalk the Cerne Abbas giant, now in its 100th year in our care.
-The work, which involves packing tonnes of chalk into the 460-metre giant’s faded outline, will take place over the next couple of weeks.
+A team of volunteers has rechalked the Cerne Abbas giant, now in its 100th year in our care.
+The work, which involved packing tonnes of chalk into the 460-metre giant’s faded outline, took place in the late summer of 2019.

 Rechalking the Cerne Giant

 Since its last refresh in 2008, the Giant has been gradually discoloured by the weather, with weeds taking hold and blurring the previously sharp edges of his lines.
 He needs to be rechalked every 10 years or so, to keep him visible for miles around.

 Rechalking the Giant is challenging in many ways, not only due to his size but because of the sheer steepness of the slope he’s on.
 The first job is to dig out all the old chalk before hammering in 17 tonnes of new chalk by hand.

 Saving the Giant from the elements

 It’s important to pack the chalk as tightly as possible, to save it from being washed away by rainwater.
 Once the chalk is as packed in as it can be, the Giant will then be left alone, and tampered with as little as possible.